Why D65 Lighting Matters in Industrial Manufacturing

 2. Solution Specification

-- CRI Ra 90–100, with high R9 (saturated red) performance
+- CRI Ra ≥ 90 with strong R9 (saturated red) performance

 - Metamerism Index < 1